 Make sure to check the Disney website prior to your trip to make sure you’re following the rules.
 When in doubt, follow signage, and listen to Cast Members!

-3. Crowds and Capacity Changes
+3. Crowds and Park Passes

 Our advice?
 Make Disney Park Pass reservations as early as you can, just in case.
 Then be flexible and patient once you’re in the parks!

-Remember, even if a line winds very far the wait may not be that long.
 To find the end of lines, look for a Cast Member holding an “End of Line” sign or ask any Cast Member where you can get in line for your desired attraction!